tsdtoken/contracts/README.md

 > Sets the crowndsale contract address or airdrop / designed to be used by any one external contract.
 This address is used in the modifier that guards *safeTranferFrom* which is explained next
 -`safeTransferFrom✓`
 > Implementation of the standard ERC20 *transferFrom* inherited from *BaseToken* decorated with an *isAuthorised* modifier.
 The concept of this function is to be used by the main *crowdsale contract* for immediate allocation of tokens, We can't use the traditional *transferFrom* methods because those are safeguarded with the *canTrade* boolean.
-- `setSubsequentContract✓`
->  Sets the subsequent contract address
-- `increaseTotalSupplyAndAllocateTokens`
->  Called by the subsequent contract, and is used to increase the total supply and allocate tokens to the new token wallet
-- `increaseEthRaisedBySubsequentSale`
-> Keeps track of the ETH raised and emits an event to reflect so

 - `setStartTime✓ & setEndTime✓`
 > Custom sets the start and end time
-## Subsequent Contract

-The uniqueness of the Transcendence project is the close tie between the utility token and assets the tokens back in the eventual platform Transcendence will create.
-This contract inherits from the *BaseCrowdsaleContract*

-The use of the subsequent contract will be to increase the supply of the TSD token and offer a additional token sale.
-The occurrence  of this would be in situations a new asset has entered the platform that cannot be backed by the current circulatory supply of TSD tokens.

-An increase in supply is thus indicative of a well performing platform.

-> The subsequent contract will act as a proxy to inject more tokens into the balances mapping on the main contract with new token purchasers

-Functions available:

-- `setTokenHolderAddressAndExchangeRate✓`
-> Sets the exchange rate, which is dynamic per contract round, and sets the wallet that will initially hold the tokens
-- `increaseTotalSupplyAndAllocateTokens✓`
-> Sets the new token wallet in the main contract and allocates it the designated increased supply
-- `openSubsequentSale✓`
-> The contract will by default state be shut, this function is accessible only by the owner (the person who deployed this contract in the first place) and sets the contract active
-- `closeSubsequentSale✓`
-> Closes the current active subsequent contract token sale
-- `updateTokenPrice`
-> Updates the token price
-- `buySubsequentTokens`
-> Considering we want to encourage people to buy through our dApp, we set this function to a payable modifier enabling it to receive real ETH, the tokens are calculated with the exchange rate, and the allocated to the sender in the main token sale

 # Distribution of tokens
 At present the logic is assumed such that tokens from private and pre sale will be held in the respective smart contracts until said release dates have not reached, which will then allow the owners of the contracts to call the distribute function, that will assign the private or pre sale token owners their equivalent TSD tokens